“One cannot think well, love well, sleep well, if one has not dined well.” ~Virginia Woolf

 275-D S Main Street

 This is the ‘local’ bakery that produces fresh bread, bagels and croissants daily plus a wide assortment of cookies, pies, muffins, scones, cinnamon rolls … and all manner of delicious treats.
 The bakery includes a café where their artisan breads and bagels are also made into delicious breakfast items and lunch sandwiches.
-You can grab a cup of Black Sheep coffee here too.
+Good coffee and tea available too.

 Open during the summer months this lovely little café perched above the docks at Lake Sabrina serves a full breakfast and lunch.
 It’s worth the drive up to the lake for the spectacular views, the delicious food, but most of all – for the homemade pies and ice cream.